 Product manufacturers: Electrocutions may also occur because of defective or faulty machinery or equipment.
 In such cases, the manufacturer of a defective product can be held liable with a product liability lawsuit.

 Get Help From Experienced Electrocution Lawyers

 If you or a loved one has been injured in an electrical accident of if you have lost a loved one in an electrocution accident, it is imperative that you speak with an electrocution injury lawyer to discuss your potential personal injury lawsuit.
-The knowledgeable and resourceful electrocution accident lawyers at Greenberg & Ruby LLP know what it takes to fight for your rights and help you secure maximum compensation for your losses.
+The knowledgeable and resourceful electrocution accident lawyers at Greenberg And Ruby Injury Attorneys, APC know what it takes to fight for your rights and help you secure maximum compensation for your losses.
 Call us at (323) 782-0535 to obtain more information about pursuing your legal rights.